david1707/my_music/README.md

 An application where the users can add/remove music albums to/from their collections, share them, whislist, Admin users can also add, modify or delete albums, bands, and more, and Mega also assign who is an Admin or a normal user

 Future updates:
-- [WIP]Add login/signup Screens and improve style
+- [WIP]Add login/signup Screens
 - [WIP]Add email Auth with Firebase (Email, password, name, type of user [Normal (adds/remove music albums,sharing), Admin (Normal + Add/Modify/Delete albums and bands ), Mega(Admin + add user as Admin/Normal + Create music styles) ])
+- Add login/signup validation
+- Improve login/signup Screens style
 - Improve AvatarGlow https://pub.dev/packages/avatar_glow
 - Add global styling to the app
 - Display options (Drawer or BottomNavigationBar) depending of the type of user